This post shares practical ideas for incorporating hands-on, multiple intelligence activities into your elementary classroom.

 Interpersonal Intelligence (People Smart)

-When you have students work in collaborative groups or teams, you’re developing their interpersonal intelligence.
+When you have kids work in collaborative groups or teams, you’re developing their interpersonal intelligence.

-“People Smart” students make good leaders because they are good at persuading, negotiating, and getting along with others.
+“People Smart” individuals make exceptional leaders because they’re good at persuading, negotiating, and working well with others.

 - Debating an issue with a team